 Revealing while embracing is also a great way to offer support.
 “Oh, I’ve been there.
 I get terrified when I think that my job is at stake.
 It’s a horrible feeling.
 Tell me more about what’s going on.”

-With a good friend, it’s really okay to collapse a little bit: “I’m terrified I’m gonna lose my job.
-Tell me everything’s gonna be okay?”
+With a good friend, it’s really okay to collapse a little bit: “I’m terrified I’m going to lose my job.
+Tell me everything will be okay?”
 But if you do that too often, or if the friend takes on too much responsibility for protecting you from the vulnerability, eventually things get dysfunctional.
 The goal in that moment is for you and the friend to work together to get you feeling safe again while still facing reality as it is.

 8) Leaning into vulnerability means consciously choosing to do something that feels vulnerable, making a choice that puts your identity at some additional risk.